ScottLogic/blog/README.md

 npm run prettier # Format non-post files
 ```

-##### Useful Options for Jekyll
+##### Useful Command Line Flags for Jekyll

-* `--livereload` - trigger a build on file change (excluding SCSS or JS) and refresh the browser once built
+- `--livereload` - trigger a build on file change (excluding SCSS or JS) and refresh the brower once built

-* `--incremental` - use the experimental incremental build mode which after the initial build, only builds changed files
+- `--incremental` - use the experimental incremental build mode which after the initial build, only builds changed files
-* `RUBYOPT="--yjit"` - let ruby use its JIT (only macOS, Linux and BSD on x86-64 and arm64/aarch64 CPUs are supported)
+- `RUBYOPT="--yjit"` - let ruby use its JIT (only macOS, Linux and BSD on x86-64 and arm64/aarch64 CPUs are supported)

 ### Running with Docker